I. Vehicle Registration and Eligibility

 Back to Top

 On-campus and commuting students may park their vehicles in designated lots only.
 All parking lot permit regulations are in effect from 2 a.m. to 4 p.m.
-Monday through Friday during the calendar year unless otherwise posted.
+Monday through Friday during the calendar year (fall, spring and summer semesters) unless otherwise posted.
 There will be no parking in any area between 2 a.m. and 7a.m. except for resident lots with a valid residence hall parking permit.
 University permits must be properly displayed on vehicles by 7 a.m. on the first day of regular classes and throughout the entire academic year including summer sessions.A.
 Parking Areas

 All parking areas are designated for the specific groups indicated below.
 Only vehicles with appropriate permits are permitted in the resident and visitor lots between 2 a.m. and 4 p.m. (see III, A, 4).